y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Sep 30, 2022</time> Finished the August 2022 weekly challenges: ~10 minutes and ~8 minutes, all correct for both.

 - <time>Sep 29, 2022</time> Daily puzzles went well.

 - <time>Sep 28, 2022</time> Daily _puzzle_ went alright (saw the solution for the other one).